konflux-ci/build-definitions/task/buildah-6gb/0.2/MIGRATION.md

 Update files in Pull-Request created by RHTAP bot:
 - Search for the task named `build-container`
-- if your pipeline includes a `prefetch-dependencies` task, as per default, maintaining the hermetic build add the `SOURCE_ARTIFACT` and `CACHI2_ARTIFACT` from the results of the `prefetch-dependencies` Task
+- if your pipeline includes a `prefetch-dependencies` task, as per default, add the `SOURCE_ARTIFACT` and `CACHI2_ARTIFACT` from the results of the `prefetch-dependencies` Task

 ```diff
  - name: build-container